 An unoccupied taxi has a lit-up sign and may be hailed on the street or hired from a taxi rank, but it is much more recommended and safer to order over the phone.
-Sadly, Prague still has some of the worst taxi drivers in the world when it comes to overcharging.
+Sadly, Prague still has some of the worst taxi drivers globally when it comes to overcharging.
 It’s a standard warning in any guide that taxi drivers in Prague are famous for trying to rip off both tourists and locals.

 The taxi service in Prague has had a somewhat chequered history.
-During the rule of Communist Party in Czechoslovakia (1948–1989), the taxi service was nationalised into one Umbrella company and, with a short exception during liberalization related to Prague spring, no independent taxi drivers were allowed.
-The quality and availability of the service was low.
+During the rule of the Communist Party in Czechoslovakia (1948–1989), the taxi service was nationalised into one Umbrella company and, with a short exception during liberalization related to Prague spring, no independent taxi drivers were allowed.
+The quality and availability of the service were low.
 This caused many enterprising people to run illegal taxi services.
-Their earnings were far above income of typical citizens and became a source of envy.
+Their earnings were far above the income of typical citizens and became a source of envy.
 After the fall of the Communism regime, the service was liberalized, and anyone could become a taxi driver.
-Unfortunately, the chaos of transition from planned to market economy did not leave any time to implement sufficient regulations.
-The lack of planning and controls has led to a number of serious taxi scams operating in the city; some of which have been linked with organised crime.
+Unfortunately, the chaos of transition from planned to the market economy did not leave any time to implement sufficient regulations.
+The lack of planning and controls has led to a number of serious taxi scams operating in the city, some of which have been linked with organised crime.
 Many of the victims of overpricing are tourists.

 - read sad stories www.prague-taxi.co.uk

 - read more stories about taxi drivers www.praguetaxi.co.uk

 Either ask a Czech person to call you a cab or call one of the city’s more reputable English-speaking companies – Try AAA or ProfiTaxi.
 They can also give you an indicative estimated price for your taxi ride.